"Lucky pair": Sweet video as Mr Eazi grabs Temi's petite waist at b'day dinner

 The footage showed the lovebirds' private party moment in a club commemorating the special day.

-Mr Eazi appeared to have kept his promise after he announced that he would spoil his woman on her day.
+Mr Eazi appeared to have kept his promise after he announced that he would spoil his woman.

 Yul Edochie and Judy share video of themselves at Asaba airport 24hrs after May Edochie got to Dubai

-The viral video saw the billionaire heiress dancing to Ayra Starr's recent song Comma hit.
+The viral video saw the billionaire heiress dancing to Ayra Starr's recent single Comma.
 She took a moment to sit on her husband's lap, who was eagerly enjoying her deliberate, enticing body movement.

 The music executive didn't waste time expressing his ardour at that instant as he held on to the actress' ever-gorgeous petite waist.
 Doused in the night drift, Temi stood up to continue her dance.